bodolsog/blockchain/README.md

 # Learn Blockchains by Building One

-This is the source code for my post on [Building a Blockchain](https://medium.com/p/117428612f46).
+This is the source code for great Daniel van Flymen post on  [Building a Blockchain](https://medium .com/p/117428612f46) with my little modifications.

 ## Installation